Amphictyon

-In Greek mythology Amphiktyon (/æmˈfɪkti.ɒn/; Ἀμφικτύων), also latinzed Amphictyon, was a king of Thermopylae and later Athens.
+In Greek mythology, Amphictyon (Ἀμφικτύων; /en/, am-FIK-tee-uhn or am-FIK-tee-on) was a king of Thermopylae and later Athens.
 In one account, he was the ruler of Locris.

 Etymology

 The name of Amphictyon is a back-formation from Amphictyons, plural, from Latin Amphictyones, from Greek Amphiktyones, Amphiktiones, literally, "neighbors" or "those dwelling around" from amphi- + -ktyones, -ktiones (from ktizein to found); akin to Sanskrit kṣeti he dwells, kṣiti abode, Avestan shitish dwelling, Armenian šen inhabited, cultivated.

-Family
+Genealogy

-Amphictyon was the second son of Deucalion and Pyrrha, although there was also a tradition that he was autochthonous (born from the earth); he was also said to be a son of Hellen, his brother in the first account.
-Amphictyon's other (possible) siblings besides Hellen were Protogeneia, Thyia, Pandora II, Melantho (Melanthea) and Candybus.
+Amphictyon was said to be the second son of Deucalion and Pyrrha.
+Other accounts state that he was to be a son of Hellen, rather than his brother akin in the first account.
+There was also a tradition that he was autochthonous (born from the earth).

-Amphictyon married a daughter of King Cranaus of Athens.
+Amphictyon married an unnamed daughter of King Cranaus of Athens.
+Amphictyon had a son, Itonus, who engaged in a romantic union with the nymph Melanippe, and became the father of Boeotus, Iodame and Chromia.
+He also had a daughter, never mentioned by name; this woman engaged in a union with Poseidon to then become the mother of Cercyon of Eleusis, and engaged in a union with Rarus to be the mother of Triptolemus.

-Amphictyon had a son, Itonus, who in his turn became the father of Boeotus, Iodame and Chromia by Melanippe.
-He also had a daughter, never mentioned by name, who became the mother of Cercyon by Poseidon, and of Triptolemus by Rarus.
-Some added that Amphictyon had another son, Physcus, by Chthonopatra, daughter of his brother Hellen.
-However, others stated that Physcus was the grandson of Amphictyon through Aetolus.
+Some accounts added that Amphictyon, when the brother of Hellen, engaged in a romantic union with Chthonopatra, and had another son, Physcus.
+Others stated that Physcus was the grandson of Amphictyon through Aetolus.
 In this late account, the kingdom of Locris was ruled from Amphictyon to Aetolus, then Physcus and eventually, Locrus who gave his name to the land.